Battle of Peking (1900): Occupation

 The Eight-Nation Alliance proceeded to dispatch punitive expeditions to the countryside to capture or kill suspected Boxers.
 During these expeditions, indiscriminate killings were frequently carried out by the soldiers.
-Chafee commented that "It is safe to say that where one real Boxer has been killed since the capture of Peking, fifty harmless coolies or laborers on the farms, including not a few women and children, have been slain".
+Chafee commented that "It is safe to say that where one real Boxer has been killed since the capture of Beijing, fifty harmless coolies or laborers on the farms, including not a few women and children, have been slain".
 The majority of the punitive expeditions were conducted by the French and Germans.

 A peace agreement was concluded between the Eight-Nation Alliance and representatives of the Chinese government Li Hung-chang and Prince Ching on 7 September 1901.
 The treaty required China to pay an indemnity of $335 million (over $4 billion in current dollars) plus interest over a period of 39 years.
 Also required was the execution or exile of government supporters of the Boxers and the destruction of Chinese forts and other defenses in much of northern China.
-Ten days after the treaty was signed the foreign armies left Peking, although legation guards would remain there until World War II.
+Ten days after the treaty was signed the foreign armies left Beijing, although legation guards would remain there until World War II.

-With the treaty signed the Empress Dowager Cixi returned to Peking from her "tour of inspection" on 7 January 1902 and the rule of the Qing dynasty over China was restored, albeit much weakened by the defeat it had suffered in the Boxer Rebellion and by the indemnity and stipulations of the peace treaty.
+With the treaty signed the Empress Dowager Cixi returned to Beijing from her "tour of inspection" on 7 January 1902 and the rule of the Qing dynasty over China was restored, albeit much weakened by the defeat it had suffered in the Boxer Rebellion and by the indemnity and stipulations of the peace treaty.
 The Dowager died in 1908 and the dynasty imploded in 1911.